Flavia95/VGpop/doc/DescriptionGfatoVCF.md

 **SNV and INDEL**

 Considering all the possible paths, the variants have been called, that is the nodes supported by at least one path, whose sequence is different from the sequence of the corresponding node in the reference considered.

+For Deletion if the succ node in the ref is the current node in the current path, it means that.
+In the current path a node is missing, so there is a deletion respect to the REF.

+For Insertion if the succ node in the current path is the current node in the ref, it means that.
+In the current path there is a node that is missing in the ref, that is an insertion.

 ### 3. Validation VCF